annettedorothea/de.acegen/README.md

 of your application.
 ACE stands for Action - Command - Event:

 - The action captures the user input.
-- The command contains your business logic and fires events.
+- The command contains the business logic and fires events.
-- Your views listen to these events and update themselves accordingly.
+- The views listen to these events and update themselves accordingly.

 ### Web API